jeffreydwalter/arlo/docs/README.md

 "selectBgLt.html" }, "baseUrl": "https://vzs3-prod-
 common.s3.amazonaws.com/static/v2/html/en/" }

-` def GetDevices(self, device_type=None) `
+` def GetDevices(self, device_type=None, filter_provisioned=None) `

 This method returns an array that contains the basestation, cameras, etc. and their metadata.
-If you pass in a valid device type ('basestation', 'camera', etc.), this method will return an array of just those devices that match that type.
+If you pass in a valid device type, as a string or a list, this method will return an array of just those devices that match that type.
+An example would be ['basestation', 'camera'] To filter provisioned or unprovisioned devices pass in a True/False value for filter_provisioned.
+By default both types are returned.

 ` def GetEmergencyLocations(self) `